Lands End Road Tabby Ruins

-Lands End Road Tabby Ruins is a historic archeological site located on Saint Helena Island near Frogmore, Beaufort County, South Carolina.
+Lands End Road Tabby Ruins is a historic archeological site located on Saint Helena Island near Frogmore, South Carolina, US.
 The site contains the archaeological remains of a large late-18th to early-19th century house.
 The site has a tabby foundation pier and the partial outlines of a structure.

 It was listed in the National Register of Historic Places in 1988.